Growing Objects can be purchased at toy stores.

 Materials: Growing Objects (toys), ruler, water, warm water, tweezers

 Question: How does water temperature affect the rate of growth of a sponge animal?

 To answer this question, you will need to gather data as your "animal" grows and plot its size on a line graph.

-1. Measure the length and weight of the insects at start time (Time 0)
+1. Measure the length or weight of the objects at start time (Time 0)

 2. Place one object in room temperature water, and the other object in warm water.

-Make a Prediction: Which insect will grow faster, the one in warm water or the one in room temperature water?
+Make a Prediction: Which one will grow faster, the one in warm water or the one in room temperature water?

 Graph TWO LINES on the grid below.
 Place time on the X axis and length on the Y axis.

-2. Which type of water made the insect grow faster?
+1. Which type of water made the object grow faster?
 How do you know this for sure?